mend/renovate-ce-ee/docs/configure-postgres-db.md

 For convenience, you can spin up your own instance of a PostgreSQL DB, and an  optional frontend Web UI.

 ###  Docker Compose example

-An example of starting a PostgreSQL DB server container in a Docker Compose file is shown below.
+An example of using a PostgreSQL DB server container with Docker Compose is shown below.
 ```
 …
   postgres-database: